 The Department of History matches a rigorous course of study with excellent teaching, the vast majority of which is conducted by tenure-line faculty.
-We are proud that our faculty includes twenty winners of the Quantrell Award for Excellence in Undergraduate Teaching and awards for originality in research including five MacArthur Fellowships.
+We are proud that our faculty includes twenty-one winners of the Quantrell Award for Excellence in Undergraduate Teaching and awards for originality in research including five MacArthur Fellowships.
 Meet our faculty most recently honored for their outstanding teaching and research here!

 The MacArthur Foundation praised Zahra, a historian of Central and Eastern Europe, for "challenging the way we view the development of the concepts of nation, family, and ethnicity and [for] painting a more integrative picture of twentieth-century European history.
 With conceptual and empirical rigor, Zahra's writings combine broad sociohistorical analysis with extensive archival work across a wide range of locales."
 Zahra joins other History Department MacArthur Fellows Ramón Gutiérrez (1983), Cornell Fleischer (1988), Thomas Holt (1990), and Noel Swerdlow (1998).